iacgm/website/content/projects/synthesizer.md

 The tool I built was an incredibly fun toy, and it let me play with different kinds of programming languages and see what they're capable of, which is often more than you might expect.

 If this sounds interesting to you, I encourage you to skim [my report](/synthesizer_report.pdf) (or even to read it, at your own risk), especially chapters 3-6, but you can probably drop in and out at-will without getting too lost.
-It's shorter than it seems, and you might learn something new.